 - An authorized benchmark administrator on the application of environmental, social and governance (ESG) disclosure requirements stemming from the amended EU Benchmarks Regulation, helped to review and update the relevant documentation.

-- A major international operator of a trading platform - in crypto-assets to conduct pan-EU jurisdictional survey to assess regulatory status of the company's services provided in the Member States and identify any licence or registration requirements stemming from local law.
+- A major international operator of a trading platform for crypto-assets - conducting pan-EU jurisdictional survey to assess regulatory status of the company's services provided in the Member States and identify any licence or registration requirements stemming from local law.

 - Provided training sessions for major international financial institutions on the development of new European legislative framework for markets in crypto-assets.

-- A non-EEA operator of trading platform in crypto-currencies and a provider of custody services - on the registration requirements in EU-27 jurisdictions stemming from national transposition of the 5th EU Anti-Money Laundering Directive (5MLD).
+- A non-EEA operator of trading platform in crypto-assets and a provider of custody services – advising on the registration requirements in EU-27 jurisdictions stemming from national transposition of the 5th EU Anti-Money Laundering Directive (5MLD).